Minor Repair Clause in Singapore Tenancy Agreements: What It Is and When It Applies

 The Minor Repair Clause is a standard feature in many Singapore tenancy agreements, but it is also one of the most misunderstood.
 When clearly defined and fairly applied, it helps both landlords and tenants manage minor maintenance efficiently.

 The key lies in clarity, documentation, and communication.
 Always understand what you are agreeing to, negotiate where necessary, and ensure responsibilities are properly recorded from the start.
+If a dispute does arise, the Small Claims Tribunals (SCT) can hear residential tenancy claims for tenancies not exceeding two years, up to S$20,000 (or S$30,000 with both parties’ consent), generally within a two‑year window from the event.

 If you are unsure how a Minor Repair Clause applies to your tenancy — or whether it is being applied fairly — professional advice can make all the difference.